Jiheui/ARTeam/README.md

 In addition, through this project, we want to gain experience in real-world business methodologies, issue analysing and application development.

 #### C. Scope of Work
-The three months work will include analysis of requirement, project design, prototype, implement and project testing.
-The final application would contain several stable functions including poster scanning, poster demonstration, personalization of information etc.
+In the next three months, we will work to do the researches about the issues, analyse clients’ requirement, design the project, develop each function of the application, do both internal and external testing.
+The final application would contain the main functions of poster scanning, poster viewing, poster saving and sharing.

 #### D. Deliverable Schedule
 | WEEK    | DAY       | TODO